 The Computing Service runs a number of public rooms (Managed Clusters), and many Colleges and Departments also have similar rooms for the use of their own members.
 Some rooms offer all three platforms (Windows, Macintosh, Linux), and others only one or two.
 The service runs 24 hours a day, seven days a week, subject to occasional downtime for scheduled work.
 Some of the public rooms are Teaching Rooms and reserved for courses at certain times.

-All students and many members of staff are given Desktop Services accounts automatically when they join the University and can collect their login name and initial password by following the link from the Computing Service home page.
+All students and many members of staff are given Desktop Services accounts automatically when they join the University and can collect their login name and initial password by following the link from the Information Services home page.
 Any other member of the University may apply for a Desktop Services account.

 Student accounts are normally cancelled at the end of the student's course (more details of the cancellation schedule).

-There are libraries of documentation to help you use software on the MCS in the Computing Service public rooms, at the Service Desk and in other Managed Clusters.
+There are libraries of documentation to help you use software on the MCS in the Information Services public rooms, at the Service Desk and in other Managed Clusters.

 For further information on software provision, locations, opening hours etc., select from the list on the left.